devalexqt/pi_h264/README.md

 ##Client (html)
 Open page http://_raspberry_ip:8080

 After page was loaded socket connected to server and now you can push start/stop button to start/stop live stream.
+With 640x360 frame size and 30 fps mode I get no delay (~100ms or less).
+More resolution = more problem.